yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![A status of Completed is displayed in the Complete cutover dialog.](media/dms-migration-wizard-complete-cutover-completed.png "Migration Wizard")

-    > **NOTE**: If after a few minutes the progress bar has not moved, you can proceed to the next step, and monitor the cutover progress on the TailspinToysMigration blade by selecting refresh.
+    > **Note**: If after a few minutes the progress bar has not moved, you can proceed to the next step, and monitor the cutover progress on the TailspinToysMigration blade by selecting refresh.

 14. Close the Complete cutover dialog by selecting the "X" in the upper right corner of the dialog, and do the same thing for the TailspinToys blade.
 This will return you to the TailspinToysMigration blade.
 Select **Refresh**, and you should see a status of **Completed** from the TailspinToys database.